alanmenchaca/getting-and-cleaning-data-course-project/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Files
+- `CodeBook.md`: Contains all the variables and summaries calculated and any transformation perfomed to clean up the data.
+- `run_analysis.R`: does the required following 5 instructions:
+  1. Merges the training and the test sets to create one data set.
+  2. Extracts only the measurements on the mean and standard deviation for each measurement.
+  3. Uses descriptive activity names to name the activities in the data set
+  4. Appropriately labels the data set with descriptive variable names.
+  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- `tidy_data.csv`: Is the final data set generated after having executed the `analysis_run.R` script that follows the required instructions defined in the course project's description.